edgexfoundry/edgex-go/README.md

 1. The user needs to create an access token and associate every REST request with the access token while sending the request.
 2. The exported external ports (such as 48080, 48081 etc.) will be inaccessible due to security enhancement.
-Instead all the REST requests need to go through the proxy, and the proxy will redirect the request to individual microservice on behalf of the user.
+Instead all the REST requests need to go through the proxy, and the proxy will redirect the request to the individual microservices on behalf of the user.

-A sample of steps to create an access token and use the token to access resources of EdgeX can be found here [Security Components](https://github.com/edgexfoundry/edgex-go/blob/master/SECURITY.md)
+A sample of steps to create an access token and use the token to access EdgeX resources can be found here [Security Components](SECURITY.md)

 # Other installation and deployment options